imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 </p>

 ### Analysis reports
-Click on the 'Analysis' link of the left side menu from the 'Project Home' page to access this page.
+Click on the '**Analysis**' link of the left side menu from the '**Project Home**' page to access this page.
 Analysis report page lists all the individual sample level qc reports for a project.

 <p>
 </p>